alimayo/Data-Engineering/Data Warehousing with AWS/home/README.md

 ### sqlqueries.py:
 All the sql queries including drop,creation, and insertion are declared here
 ### createtables.py:
-Accesses Redshift Cluster and creates the staging, facts and dimesnion tables
+Accesses Redshift Cluster and creates the staging, facts and dimension tables
 ### etl.py:
 Accesses the S3 to retrieve the data and insert into staging tables on Redshift.
-From Staging tables data is inserted into facts and dimesion tables on Redshift.
+From Staging tables data is inserted into facts and dimension tables on Redshift.

 ## To RUN Project